rzmn/verni/README.md

 ## Architecture/Implementation overview

 The App's architecture can be considered as a set of _Layers_.
-Each layer knows only about the "previous" one.
+Each layer knows only about the layer "below".

 ```mermaid
 graph LR